 In 2012 the Medical Sciences Council of New Zealand and the Nursing Council of New Zealand released a joint communications statement on anaesthetic nursing.
-Under the direction of this joint communication statement ‘the Perioperative Nurses College of the New Zealand Nurses Organisation has agreed to develop a definition and competencies/skills/standards for anaesthetic nurses’.
+Under the direction of this joint communication statement the Perioperative Nurses College of the New Zealand Nurses Organisation has agreed ‘to develop a definition and competencies/skills/standards for anaesthetic nurses’.
 This resulted in the Perioperative Nurses College developing a Skills & Knowledge Framework for the Registered Nurse Assistant to the Anaesthetist (RNAA).
 This consultation document was widely circulated to Key Stakeholders in April 2014.
 The Technical Advisory Services group (TAS), at the request of the Ministry of Health, released a report in early 2019 identifying the ongoing need to increase the supply of anaesthetic assistants in New Zealand.
 This included recommendations for all DHBs to increase Anaesthetic Technician trainee numbers and to consider the RNAA training programme provided by Southern Cross Hospitals.

 There is considerable interest from nursing and the perioperative community regarding the assistant to the anaesthetist field of nursing.
 This PNC web link is designed to provide information on nursing regulation in relation to the nurse assistant to the anaesthetist, workforce issues and RNAA knowledge and skills criteria.
 The ‘Frequently Asked Questions’ Fact Sheet will continue to be updated as well adding newsletters and promotional flyers.